DHmeduni/VNTRPipeline/README.md

 VNTR_MOTIFS=motifs_muc1_with_char_sheme.txt \

 These variables can be committed to the configuration file by adding the option -c {VNTR NAME}.

+#Following options may be added
+DELETE_TMP=Y               Allows user to retain the temporary files for troubleshooting ALL_FIGURES=Y              Produces all Figures recursively to a depth of one subfolder from a folder that is given as input NON_CODING=Y               Allows user to analyse VNTR’s in non-coding regions, LoF prediction is skipped VNTR_PACBIO=Y              Allows the user to process PacBio WGS Data WHATSHAP_FORCE=Y           Allows the used to force Whatshap haplotyping CONFIG_FILE                Allows the user to define another path for the configuration file (CONFIG_FILE=/path/to/file) LENGTH_1                   Allows the user to define the shorter of two lengths for length based haplotyping (e.g. LENGTH_1=2500)
+LENGTH_2                   Allows the user to define the longer of two lengths for length based haplotyping (e.g LENGTH_2=3000)

 ```
 ## Output